ipfs-cluster/ipfs-cluster/architecture.md

 ### Configuration

-A `config` module provides support for a central configuration file which provides configuration sections defined by each component by providing configuration objects which implementing a `ComponentConfig` interface.
+A `config` module provides support for a central configuration file which provides configuration sections defined by each component by providing configuration objects which implement a `ComponentConfig` interface.

 ## Applications